Cultural Awareness as an Edge

 Professionals remember:

-• how similar situations ended
+How similar situations ended

-• which behaviors preceded collapses
+Which behaviors preceded collapses

+This memory prevents them from reacting emotionally to recycled stories.
 What feels new to many traders often feels familiar to experienced ones.

-Why this edge cannot be automated
+Why this edge can't be automated

-No tool can fully capture:
+No tool can fully capture trust, credibility, intent, or social dynamics.

 Wallets show transactions.
 Charts show price.
 Culture explains why both happen.